 Teaching salaries have not kept up with increases in median income levels for women over the last several decades.
-In 2020-21, the average salary of a public school teacher in the United States was \$65,090.
-Adjusting for inflation, the increase was only 10% over a 35-year period.
-XXXII At the same time, women, who are still the large majority of the teaching workforce, have more professional opportunities than ever before, and their incomes have increased 22%, more than twice the rate of teaching salaries.
+In 2021-22, the average salary of a public school teacher in the United States was \$66,397.
+Adjusting for inflation, the increase was only 10% over a 40-year period.xxxi During the same time, Median Bachelor's Degree salaries have increased 11%.
+Women, who are still the large majority of the teaching workforce, have more professional opportunities than ever before, and their incomes have increased 29%, almost three times more than the rate of teaching salaries.

-Change in Median Income (Adjusted for Inflation) 1985 to 2021
+Change in Median Income (Adjusted for Inflation) 1979 to 2022